-Requests based on exceptional circumstances other than excessive heat will be considered on a case-by-case basis and must be sent through the FNS Regional Office (RO) for advance approval by the FNS National Office.
-State agencies should submit requests at least 60 calendar days before the start of program operations.
-State agencies should work closely with the requesting sponsor to develop a complete and comprehensive request that describes the exceptional circumstances imposing a barrier to congregate feeding, justifies the need for the exception, and describes how the sponsors' operations will change and how eliminating the congregate feeding requirement will address the problem.
+In prior years of this demonstration project, FNS has reviewed requests based on exceptional circumstances other than excessive heat on a case-by-case basis.
+For summer 2018, FNS will continue to consider requests based on exceptional circumstances related to extreme weather events, such as wildfires, flooding, etc. State agencies and sponsoring organizations must send requests through the RO for advance approval by the FNS National Office (an advanced notice of intent to participate is not required).
+State agencies should work closely with the requesting sponsor to develop a complete and comprehensive request that describes the exceptional circumstances imposing a barrier to congregate feeding, justifies the need for the exception, and describes how the sponsor's operations will change and how eliminating the congregate feeding requirement will address the problem.
 The request also should identify the State agency's support for the request and plan for oversight of the demonstration and must describe the recordkeeping and documentation that will be used to demonstrate compliance with Program requirements.